sfmoma/getty-getter/README.md

 `pip install getty-getter`

-Getty Scraper was built on Django 1.8 and Python 2.7.
+Getty Getter was built on Django 1.8 and Python 2.7.

 ### Example View